slavaaaaaaaaaa/smaslennikov.github.io/_posts/2021-05-25-housebuying.md

 * The closing costs that your bank controls
 * Any points applied to your rate

-When we submitted an offer, we found out that the rate we were promised [included a *point*](#loan-terms), so I went out to frantically look for another bank with better terms.
-In the end, we did have success here but it was a stressful time because [retracting an offer is apparently a dangerous game](#submitting-an-offer).
+When I submitted an offer, I found out that the rate I was promised [included a *point*](#loan-terms), so I went out to frantically look for another bank with better terms.
+In the end, I did have success here but it was a stressful time because [retracting an offer is apparently a dangerous game](#submitting-an-offer).

 ### Loan terms